Lenny Murphy: Early life

 Dillon wrote that it is "incredible to think that Murphy was in fact a murderer at the age of twenty" (1972).
-There were many people at the time who would have found it hard to believe as physically he did not differ from most young men of his age.
-Below average height, of slim build and sallow complexion, Murphy was blue eyed and had curly dark brown hair.
-He sported several tattoos; most of them bearing Ulster loyalist images.
-He was a flashy dresser, often wearing a leather jacket and scarf, and occasionally leather driving gloves, such that it reminded one contact of the time of a World War I fighter-pilot.
+Physically, Murphy was below average height, of slim build and sallow complexion, blue eyed and with curly dark brown hair.
+He sported several tattoos, most of Ulster loyalist images.
+He was a flashy dresser, often wearing a leather jacket and scarf, and occasionally leather driving gloves, similar to those worn by a World War I fighter-pilot.